 The Gospel of Costly Grace

-Below is a video conversation of three noteworthy church leaders today: D.A.
-Carson, Tim Keller, and John Piper.
+Below is a video conversation of three church leaders: D.A.
+Carson, John Piper, and the late Tim Keller.
 Here they talk candidly about how the gospel sets someone free from the grip of pornography (the relevant portion begins at the 6:40 mark).

 John Piper’s question is the core of the conversation: How does the biblical gospel help someone ensnared in lust?